-From time to time we may hold Special Community Forums or conduct information Forums and Kiosks in locations throughout the Shire to enable residents to meet with Councillors and senior staff in an informal manner.
+From time to time Council may hold Special Community Forums or conduct information Forums and Kiosks in locations throughout the Shire to enable residents to meet with Councillors and senior staff in an informal manner.
 Some of these forums are specific to a particular issue and others are general in nature.
-These forums are publicised widely to ensure the community is given ample notice to participate.
+These forums are publicised widely and may include notices being letterbox drops in the town where the forum will be held.